-Berlin Christmas market attack suspect: What we know
+Berlin Christmas market attack suspect: Who was Anis Amri?

 "The only topic when I moved in these circles ... was how to join the armed jihad or how to get it to Germany ... by which I mean armed jihad for the Islamic State," the police informant said.

-Amri -- who is believed to have gone by six different aliases, according to authorities -- also showed up on the radar of German police because he was looking for a gun, one German security official said.
+Amri -- who was thought to have used six aliases, according to authorities -- also showed up on the radar of German police because he was looking for a gun, one German security official said.

 In August, he was arrested with forged documents in the southern German town of Friedrichshafen en route to Italy, the security official said.